-The Panther Excellence Program is your opportunity to get on campus early and start using the resources, meeting the people, taking the initiative and developing… more »
+The Panther Excellence Program is your opportunity to start using the resources, meeting the people, taking the initiative and developing the skills to make the… more »

 Want to make friends?
 Want to take courses that interest you?
 Want to succeed in college?
 Then look into Freshman Learning Communities (FLC), an innovative and successful approach to your first semester at Georgia State University.

 The First-Year Book Program at Georgia State University aims to provide all incoming freshmen with a common intellectual experience to stimulate discussion, to promote critical thinking, and to develop a sense of community among first-year students, faculty, and staff.